imfriendly/Hudsight_hook_drawing/README.md

 ## How do I import into my own project?
 - Import hudsight.h and hudsight.cpp into your project and initialize the HudsightDrawing class
-- Drawing methods must be called between the classes frame_start and frame_end functions
+- Drawing methods must be called between the classes HudsightDrawing::frame_start and HudsightDrawing::frame_end functions